-If you would like to swap out a CPU, you must clean the thermal paste from both the CPU and the heatsink/cooler.
+If you would like to swap out a CPU, you must clean the thermal paste from both the CPU and the chilly heatsink/cooler.

 Table of ContentsShow